What is the core responsibility of a teacher? What do effective learning and teaching look like?

 Virtual confidence walls

-I once observed a great lesson on centre of mass led by my good friend Neil Atkin @natkin in a comprehensive school in Leicester.
+I once observed a great lesson on the centre of mass led by my good friend Neil Atkin @natkin in a comprehensive school in Leicester.
 Neil started by handing post-it notes to the learners and asking them to write what they thought centre of mass is.
-Then he told them to stick their post-it definitions of centre of mass on the left end of the back wall, if they didn’t feel very confidence that their idea of centre of mass was correct, in the middle, if they felt fairly confident and on the right end of the wall, if they felt really confident.
-It became quite clear very early on in this activity that a considerably larger percentage of boys placed their post-it note on the very confident end of the wall, whereas many girls placed their definition closer to the left side of the wall.
+Then he told them to stick their post-it definitions of centre of mass on the left end of the back wall, if they didn’t feel very confident that their idea of centre of mass was correct, in the middle, if they felt fairly confident and on the right end of the wall if they felt really confident.
+It became quite clear very early on in this activity that a considerably larger percentage of boys placed their post-it notes on the very confident end of the wall, whereas many girls placed their definitions closer to the left side of the wall.

 A closer look at the comments on the sticky notes revealed that a significant number of boys’ contributions on the right side of the wall showed a lack of knowledge and understanding of centre of mass, whilst some learners who placed their notes towards the left of the wall had better definitions.
 I thought this was a fascinating way to start a science lesson that had some excellent elements of AfL and that opened many opportunities for reflective practice, both for the teacher and the learners.
 However, I thought it would be a shame to lose those contributions at the end of the lesson and the ability to use the original definitions and their place on the ‘confidence wall’ (as I later called this activity) for the next lesson.